REDDY50N/REDDY50N/README.md

-Hello World, I’m @REDDY50N
+Hello World,

+I am a passionate gardener and software engineer.

-👀 I’m interested in ...
+👀 I’m interested in
-Qt, Linux in generell, Linux on Embedded Devices, SBCs like Raspberry Pi
+C/C++, Qt-Framework, Linux in generell, Linux on Embedded Devices, SBCs like Raspberry Pi.

 🌱
-I’m currently learning ...
+I’m currently learning Rust, Go and Lua.
-Rust, Go, Lua

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...

-- Tools I use ...

 <!---
 REDDY50N/REDDY50N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.